turbot/powerpipe-docs/docs/run/workspaces.md

 -->

 ## Defining Workspaces
-[Workspace](/docs/reference/config-files/workspace) configurations can be defined in any `.ppc` file in the [configuration file search path](/docs/reference/env-vars/powerpipe_config_path) but by convention they are defined in a file named `workspaces.ppc`.
+[Workspace](/docs/reference/config-files/workspace) configurations can be defined in any `.ppc` file in the [configuration file search path](/docs/reference/env-vars/powerpipe_config_path) but by convention, they are defined in a file named `workspaces.ppc`.
 This file may contain multiple `workspace` definitions that can then be referenced by name.

 Any unset arguments will assume the default values - you don't need to set them all: